 “We needed a surveillance solution that would benefit both safety and study and that’s exactly what we’ve got.
 The COEX camera stations provided by Synectics – chosen specifically for their capacity for high-quality image capture in extreme temperatures, visibility, and weather conditions – combined with the monitoring and control solution, make complete situational awareness possible.”Randolph Sliester, Head of BAS Shipping

 Space was also a major challenge.
 The ship’s primary purpose is scientific study, requiring extensive equipment and on-board technology.
-All cameras, recording, and monitoring equipment specified therefore needed to function efficiently while taking up limited physical space and minimal energy supply.
+All cameras, recording equipment, and monitoring equipment specified therefore needed to function efficiently while taking up limited physical space and minimal energy supply.

 In addition to meeting these challenging demands, the selected surveillance solution also had to be “mission-ready” – fully factory acceptance tested (FAT) as an operational system prior to delivery.